 Multisegment program files can be inspected and modified, but no segment names may be specified when using the W option.
 This must be done before they are dumped onto the segment files.
 Patching of segment files after the dumping has been done is an entirely different topic not covered by this manual.

 The commands:

 Brl: LOOK-AT-PROGRAM <address>

+or

+Brl: LOOK-AT-PROGRAM <symbol+displacement>

 and: